 Another study, this one of more than 50,000 North American women, showed no association between soy products and breast cancer.
 It did, however, find an increased risk of breast cancer in women who reported drinking cow’s milk.
 A 2023 European review of multiple studies found a strong association between consuming commercial cow’s milk and developing estrogen receptor-α-positive breast cancer.

-The latest news about soy and women’s health comes from a review of 17 previous studies looking at whether or not soy supplements can help relieve menopausal hot flashes.
-The researchers from Loma Linda University in California concluded that taking extracts of soy isoflavones, biologically active phytoestrogens (plant estrogens), led to a 21 percent reduction in hot flashes compared to a placebo.
-While the conclusions of the 17 studies varied, the researchers note that overall they showed a “pattern” of soy isoflavones providing more relief than placebos.
+As for relief of menopausal hot flashes, the evidence is a bit mixed.
+One review of 17 previous studies looked at whether or not soy supplements can help relieve these symptoms.
+The researchers from Loma Linda University in California concluded that taking extracted soy isoflavones led to a 21 percent reduction in hot flashes compared to a placebo.
+While the conclusions of the 17 studies varied, the researchers note that overall, they showed a “pattern” of soy isoflavones providing more relief than placebos.
 (The median amount of soy isoflavones used in the studies was 54 mg taken daily for anywhere from six weeks to 12 months, and researchers reported that supplements providing more than 18.8 mg of the soy isoflavone genistein were more than twice as potent at reducing hot flash frequency than supplements containing less genistein.)

 Given the review of this evidence, the researchers suggest that soy isoflavones may be worth a try for some women.
 However, the study leader advises that women look elsewhere for relief if the soy isoflavones don’t help within four weeks.